sylvaindecout/sylvaindecout.github.io/_pages/featured.md

 ### Architecture et documentation - ADRs (2019) 🇫🇷

-The systems we work on are constantly evolving.
+The systems we work on evolve over time.
-This evolution applies to their architecture as well, so documentation needs to be able to adapt.
+This includes changes in their architecture, to which the architecture documentation must adapt.
-This is the problematic Architecture Decision Records, aka ADRs, offer to tackle.
+This is the problem that Architecture Decision Records, aka ADRs, offer to tackle.

 The purpose of this article is to help you understand what defines an ADR and to give you pointers as to how you can introduce this new type of documentation.